microP156/rog/README.md

 Since our artifact evaluation requires configuring many devices, to ease the burden of configuring, we provide access to a well-prepared environment (a cluster with 2 PC, 1 laptop and 2 NVIDIA Jetson Xavier NX and the devices we provide are stationary and being charged) via a ZeroTier network during artifact evaluation.

-Please feel free to connect with us via **micro2022p156@gmail.com** to get access to our ZeroTier network.
+Please feel free to contact us via **micro2022p156@gmail.com** to get access to our ZeroTier network.

 After joining our ZeroTier network, you can access the devices we used by ssh commands.